 Transaction Description Recurring Payments Regular payments such as rents, vehicle insurance, janitorial services, and subscriptions or dues.
-Pre-paid Expenses Payments made for a time longer than a single period, such as a quarterly vehicle insurance payment that you need to expense monthly.
+Pre-paid Expenses Payments you need to expense over several periods, rather than a single period, such as a quarterly vehicle insurance payment that you need to expense monthly.
 Create a recurring transaction to post the monthly expense rate, rather than the quarterly rate.

-Depreciation You can depreciate items such as office equipment on a monthly basis.
-After obtaining the annual depreciated amount from your company accountant, calculate the monthly depreciation.
+Transaction Description You can depreciate items such as office equipment on a monthly basis.
+Depreciation After obtaining the annual depreciated amount from your company accountant, calculate the monthly depreciation.
 Then set up a transaction to post the monthly depreciation.
 You can depreciate the value of equipment used on a job in the 8-6 Equipment Depreciation window.